The-Marcy-Lab-School/problem-set-x-recursion/README.md

 ### Short Response Questions
 **1. What is recursion?**
+Answer: Recursion is a method or process of breaking down problems into smaller and smaller subproblems.
+You continue to do this until it gets small enough that it can be solved with ease.

 **2. What type of problems are best solved using recursion?**
+Answer: The type of problems that are best solved using recursion are problems where you are repeating steps until you find what you are looking for.

 **3. What are the benefits of writing functions recursively?
 What are the drawbacks?**
+Answer: The benefit of writing functions recursively is that they  allow us to write elegant solutions to problems that may be very difficult to program.
+One drawback of writing recursive functions is that if you do not state a base case, you can cause an infinite loop on your cpu that will eventullay make your computer crash if you do not kill the script.

 ### Coding Exercises
 Answer the following questions in `exercises.py`.
 Run unit test with the `pytest` command.
 Ensure all tests are passing before submitting this problem set.